-You should expect to see your total score on the term project just before the last week that classes meet.
-Please keep in mind that it takes time to assess with care dozens of submissions.
-It takes a grader many hours to evaluate their share of the submissions, and their grading for our class must be scheduled with their graduate studies, research obligations and grading for other courses.
-The teaching team is committed to complete the grading of the project before the Monday before "Dead Day".
+You should not expect to see your total score on the term project any earlier than the last week that classes meet.
+Please keep in mind that it takes time to assess carefully more than 100 submissions.
+It takes a grader many hours to evaluate their share of the submissions, and their grading for our class must be worked into their graduate courses, research obligations and grading for other sections of ATMO 170A1.
+The teaching team is committed to complete the grading of project by "Dead Day".

-I close with a last request: please do not send emails of the ilk, "Where is the grade on my term project?" before I announce all of the projects are graded and the scores are released.
-Such emails will not be acknowledged since replies would only serve to slow down the grading process.
+I close with a last request: please do not send emails of the ilk, "Where is the grade on my term project?" before I announce all of the projects are graded and the scores are posted.
+Such emails will not be acknowledged since replies only serve to slow down the grading process.